 Set a learning rhythm that seems right to you: one course per week for the school year or intensive courses during summer vacation?

-Whether you teach in a language school, in higher education, or private tutoring, you absolutely must keep track of time and plan your lessons accordingly.
+Whether you teach in a language school, in higher education, or private tutoring, you absolutely must keep track of your plan and prepare your lessons accordingly.

 You must be able to estimate the length of each course: the lesson, the student’s comprehension, and practice time.

-The student must finish each lesson by the end of the allotted time.
-Continuing a lesson the next week can make it difficult to grasp the lesson.
+The tutee must finish each class by the end of the allotted time.
+Continuing a lesson the next week is difficult because of the way our brain works, people are not made to remember half-taught ideas!

 Here are a few tricks for not running out of time: